Kappa-Dev/ReGraph/README.md

 # ReGraph

 A graph rewriting library.
-Documentation is available [here](http://dev.executableknowledge.org/ReGraph).
+Documentation is available at http://dev.executableknowledge.org/ReGraph.

 ## About project